-Alpena County and the Northeast Michigan Council of Governments is seeking residents' input on its Haz-ard Mingarion Plan.
+Alpena County and the Northeast Michigan Council of Governments is seeking residents' input on its Haz-ard Mitigation Plan.
+Residents can take a sur-

-Residents can take a sur-Residents can take a sur-vey online at surveymon-key.com/r/NEMCOGhaz-ardsurvey of by picking up paper copies at the Alpean County Courthouse.
-719 W. Chisholm St., and mail-ing them to NEMCOG.
-P.O.
-BOX.
-4577.
-80 Livingston Boulevard.
-Surte U-108, Gaylord, Mich.
-49734.
+vey online at surveymon-key.com/r/NEMCOGhazkey.com/r/NEMCOGhaz-ardsurvey or by picking up paper copies at the Alpena County Courthouse, 719 W. Chisholm St., and mail-ing them to NEMCOG, P.O.
+Roy, 457, 80 Lingston mg them to NEMCOG, P.O.

+BOX 457, 80 Livingston

+Boulevard, Suite U-108,

+Gaylord, Mich., 49734.

 The deadline is Sept.
+23.

-23. The county is working with NEMCOG to update its hazard plan, last updated in 2014.
+The county is working

+with NEMCOG to update

+its hazard plain, last updated in 2014.